spchung/skincare_gpt/README.md

 This is a FastAPI-based chatbot that processes user queries about skincare products and reviews.
 It uses LangGraph for conversation orchestration and integrates with OpenAI's GPT models for intelligent responses.

+There is also a Streamlit interface available in `chat_ui.py`

 ## Key Features

 - **Intent Classification**: Automatically routes user queries (product search, review analysis, filtered search, follow-ups)